stagenow/docs/edge/source/Profiles/enrollmdm.md

 * Select whether to launch an Mx Service APK.

-11. If you selected Airwatch, select whether to enroll for MDM Agent.
+11. If you selected AirWatch, select whether to enroll for MDM Agent.

 12. Select whether to download a Remote Control APK file.